ssebs/ssebs-www/content/blog/godot-ik.md

 Regular animations look great, but they take a lot of work to make look good.
 AAA game studios use motion capture on real people, but I don't have that kind of budget.

 Procedural animations are simply animations that are controlled via code.
+These are easier to create and update, which is great since I'll need to make a bunch for each trick in my game.
 There's some math going on behind the scenes ([Inverse Kinematics](https://en.wikipedia.org/wiki/Inverse_kinematics)), but I'm just using it.

 Basically, I can move a "target" position marker in the game engine, and the IK node (e.g. left arm) will move the hand to it.
 I can change a bunch of different parameters to make it look real.